IndomieGorengSatu/Mie/README.md

-## Why did the melons plan a big wedding?
-Because they cantaloupe!
+## What did the Zen Buddist say to the hotdog vendor?
+Make me one with everything.